sddale/cp3de/README.md

 # cp3de
-Numerical methods for PDEs in modern C++
+Numerical methods for PDEs in modern C++.

+Currently an academic exercise.